beginning of content

 What are the different types of foster care?

-A foster parent may provide out-of-home care to a child for any length of time from a few nights to several years.
+A foster parent may provide out-of-home care to a child for any length of time from a single overnight stay to several years.
 There are different types of care that you can choose to provide, to best suit your lifestyle:

 Why might I consider fostering a child?

-Children are more likely to do well when they live in a nurturing environment.
-If you are interested in making a difference to a vulnerable child by providing a loving and stable home, then fostering a child may be of interest to you.
+Children are more likely to do well in a caring environment.
+If you are interested in making a difference to a vulnerable child by providing a loving and stable home, fostering a child may be right for you.

 Can a foster carer be a single person or part of a same-sex couple?

 Yes.
-You also don’t have to have lots of money or own your own house.
+Anyone can apply to be a foster carer, if you are committed to providing a safe, stable and supportive home.
+You don’t have to have lots of money or own your own house.

 Foster carers can be: